blennerSilva/AwesomeDialog/README.md

 ```

 #### AwesomeCustomDialog
-Displays a success message, a textedit and max of three buttons
+Displays a message, a textedit and max of three buttons

 ```java
 new AwesomeCustomDialog(this)